Mbadady/Mbadady/README.md

 # Hello there; welcome 👋🏾

 I am Currently a student of Altschoolafrica Software Engineer, track cloud engineering.
 I'm passionate about sharing knowledge, and contributing to Open source projects.
-I am open to for internships or junior role in Backend or cloud Engineering
+I am open to internships or junior role in Backend(Java) or cloud Engineering

 **Here's a quick summary about me**: